MeridianInnovation/PMRID/README.md

 ```

 ### Learning rate Scheduler
 We use cosine scheduler for the project.
 The scheduler is used for CV mainly.
+The implementation is [here](src/utils/scheduler_torch.py).

 ### Parameter Initialization